- Diagnostic trouble code (DTC) P0400 code stands for “Exhaust Gas Recirculation (EGR) Flow Malfunction.”

-OBD-II codes are standard codes that point toward various issues in a vehicle, making it easier to diagnose and troubleshoot problems.
-If your OBD-II scanner registered code P0400, that indicates a potential problem with your vehicle’s exhaust gas recirculation (EGR) system.
+OBD-II codes are standardized codes that point toward issues that could increase tailpipe emissions in vehicles, making it easier to diagnose and troubleshoot problems.
+If your OBD-II scanner registered a code P0400, that indicates a potential problem with your vehicle’s exhaust gas recirculation (EGR) system.
 Learn how to address it by learning about its meaning, causes, symptoms, and more.

 What Does the P0400 Code Mean?